WLOC: History

 In 1998, WLOC was acquired by Hart County Communications, while its FM sister station was acquired by Royse Radio of Glasgow.
 WLOC's current owner, Forbis Communications, acquired the station in December 2003.

-In the mid 2010s, the station launched a low-powered FM translator, W269DD, to simulcast its AM radio programming at 101.7 megahertz.
+In the mid-2010s, the station launched a low-powered FM translator, W269DD, to simulcast its AM radio programming at 101.7 megahertz.

 Notable guests at the station

 During the early 1990s, southern rock band The Kentucky Headhunters, originally from neighboring Metcalfe County, Kentucky, made regular appearances on WLOC's local talent program, Chittlin' Time.
-The band also recorded a music video at the station's studio.
+In 1991, the band also recorded a music video for their hit single, Chittlin' Time, at the station's studio.